-• Data source: These options are used to specify the data source.
+• Data source: These options specify the data source.
 Options include Read buffer, Write buffer, Scratch buffer, Global buffer, or Rolling Buffer.

 Note: If either the scratch or global buffer is selected, the buffer index must be specified.
 If there are not enough bytes of data in the buffer, this command will be aborted and the transaction will fail.
 An error message will also be placed in the OPC server's Event Log.
-Users should be cautious of this when using scratch, global or rolling buffers as the data source.
+Users should be aware of this when using scratch, global, or rolling buffers as the data source.

-- Start byte: This control is used to tell the driver what byte in the source buffer to start the copy operation.
-The byte positions are addressed using a 1-based index. - Copy to end: This control is used to tell the driver to copy all of the data from the specified start byte to the last byte of data currently stored in the source buffer. - Number of bytes to copy: This control is used to tell the driver the total number of bytes to copy from the source buffer. - Data destination: These options specify the destination buffer.
-Options include Read buffer, Write buffer, Scratch buffer, Global buffer, or Rolling buffer. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+- Start byte: This control specifies at what byte in the source buffer to start the copy operation.
+The byte positions are addressed using a 1-based index. - Copy to end: This control tells the driver to copy all of the data from the specified start byte to the last byte of data currently stored in the source buffer. - Number of bytes to copy: This control tells the driver the total number of bytes to copy from the source buffer.

+- Data destination: This parameter specifies the data destination buffer.
+Options include Read buffer, Write buffer, Scratch buffer, Global buffer, or Rolling buffer. - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.